WWE: World Wide Wrestling Federation (1963–1979)

-However, Mondt and McMahon both eventually left the NWA in protest and formed the World Wide Wrestling Federation (WWWF) in the process.
-They brought along with them Willie Gilzenberg, long time boxing and wrestling promoter in New Jersey.
+Led by Mondt and McMahon, the CWC withdrew from the NWA in protest.
+Following this departure, the promotion rebranded as the World Wide Wrestling Federation (WWWF).
+They were accompanied by Willie Gilzenberg, a longtime boxing and wrestling promoter based in New Jersey.
 In April 1963, the WWWF World Heavyweight Championship was created, with the promotion claiming that inaugural champion Rogers had won a tournament in Rio de Janeiro on April 25, 1963, defeating long time Capitol favorite Antonino Rocca in the finals.
 In reality, Rocca was no longer in the area, as he was working for Jim Crockett Sr. in the Carolinas.
 Rogers also had already suffered what would later be a career ending heart attack on April 18 in Akron, Ohio, and was in an Ohio hospital during the time the alleged tournament took place.
 Rogers lost the championship to Bruno Sammartino a month later on May 17, with the promotion beginning to be built around Sammartino shortly after.

 In June 1963, Gilzenberg was named the first president of the WWWF.
 Mondt left the promotion in the late 1960s and although the WWWF had previously withdrawn from the NWA, McMahon quietly re-joined in 1971.